Discover more from Sustainability in the Air

 The first airline to embrace this idea is Japan’s Zipair, according to a piece in Simple Flying.

-Zipair isn’t serving up crickets as such, that might go too far for most passengers, but it is letting passengers pre-order meals that include insect powder made from crickets.
+Zipair isn’t serving up crickets as such, which might go too far for most passengers, but it is letting passengers pre-order meals that include insect powder made from crickets.

 And overall, it’s good to see airlines think beyond the obvious in looking at how the totality of their operations can be more sustainable.